MASTER ADDICTION COUNSELOR (MAC)

-- Evidence of three years full-time or 6,000 hours of supervised experience as a Substance Use Disorders counselor.
+- Evidence of three years full-time or 6,000 hours of supervised experience as a Substance Use Disorder/Addiction counselor.

-- Written verification of competency in all skills group by a supervisor or other health care professionals who have personally observed the candidate’s Substance Use Disorder work.
+- Written verification of competency in all skills groups by a supervisor or other health care professionals who have personally observed the candidate’s Substance Use Disorder/Addiction work.

-- Evidence of 500 contact hours of education and training in Substance Use Disorders..
+- Evidence of 500 contact hours of education and training in Substance Use Disorder/Addiction.
 Must include six hours of ethics training and six hours of HIV/AIDS-specific training within the last six years.
-50% of training hours must be face-to-face.
+At least 50% of training hours must be face-to-face.